Autodesk Inventor vs Solidworks

 - Export and send a 2D/3D DWF file by email (or save it to the network) share, collaborate, assign tasks, mark-up, measure, view animations, etc. using the free Autodesk Design Review app

 - Upload a 3D model and/or 2D drawings to the cloud (A360 Drive) to share, view and track comments with stakeholders, manage versions.
 Here’s an example you can view and the same file by copy/pasting the embed code by turning on public sharing:

-On an apples for apples comparison, Autodesk Design Review and eDrawings Professional pretty much have the same features, only difference is that Autodesk Design Review is free and eDrawings Professional costs about $500 per licence.
+On apples for apples comparison, Autodesk Design Review and eDrawings Professional pretty much have the same features, the only difference is that Autodesk Design Review is free and eDrawings Professional costs about $500 per license.

 Here’s a list of popular translators, import/export functionality and how the CAD systems can work with other CAD and neutral formats:

 A couple other features have been listed below:

 Solidworks Professional and Premium have a costing module where you can set up a pricing database and interactively work out machining and sheet metal costs.
 While Autodesk Inventor Professional doesn’t have a module called ‘costing’, it’s iLogic module can just as easily be set up for cost with more flexibility and unrestricted access to any feature, part, assembly or drawing file.

 From a feature standpoint, if you want a Mechanical CAD system, both are pretty similar and will usually get the job done, each with their own unique advantages.

 If you need an electromechanical environment with 3D modeling and 2D schematics, you can buy Product Design Suite Ultimate which includes Autodesk Inventor Professional and AutoCAD Electrical or you can buy Solidworks and the Solidworks Electrical Professional add-on.